Skip to content

 YouTube Optimisation

-In 2025, short animated ads on Facebook, YouTube pre-roll, or LinkedIn sponsored content can outperform static image ads, especially if they hook interest in the first 3–5 seconds.
-A well-structured animated clip can reduce ad fatigue and convey your brand’s flair.
+Short animated ads on Facebook, YouTube pre-roll, or LinkedIn can outperform static image ads, especially when they hook interest in the first few seconds.
+A well-structured clip also reduces ad fatigue, and using AI for marketing can sharpen targeting and creative testing across those placements.

 Core Metrics